alyssahondrade/sql-challenge/README.md

 ## Introduction
 ### Goal
 Design tables in a SQL database to hold the data contained in 6 CSV files, by performing: data modelling, data engineering, and data analysis.
+The CSV files contains information on employees, departments, and salaries.

 ### Repository Structure
 `EmployeeSQL` directory contains the CSV files: